vackosar/vackosar.github.io/_posts/2023-08-19-Validate-Reliability-of-Research-Paper.md

 ## Doomberg's 5 Question Framework (Expanded)
-This is a expansion of the questions mentioned in a podcast.
+This is a expansion (ideas collected widely) of the questions mentioned in a podcast with Doomberg.
 The most interesting set of questions, I came across were Doomberg's 5 questions that this independently thinking industry research group shared on a podcast.
 There is also a paywalled article [Conducting Diligence](https://doomberg.substack.com/p/conducting-diligence).
 I don't have full access to the text as of now.

 1. Author Credibility: What is the reputation and history of the researchers and the institutions they are affiliated with?